Ivan Biakov

 Ivan Ivanovych Biakov (Иван Иванович Бяков; 21 September 1944 – 4 November 2009) was a Soviet biathlete.

 At the 1972 Winter Olympics in Sapporo, he won a gold medal with the Soviet relay team.
 He received another gold medal at the 1976 Winter Olympics in Innsbruck.
-His second team gold Biakov won with help of French biathlon athlete Yvon Mougel.
+His second team gold Biakov won with the help of French biathlon athlete Yvon Mougel.

 In 1966 Biakov represented the Kazakhstani team at the People's Spartakiad of the Soviet Union in Sverdlovsk (today Yekaterinburg).
 Since 1974 Biakov lived in Kyiv and was a director of the Kyiv school of higher sports mastery.
 In 1992 he was among the founders of the Ukrainian Federation in biathlon becoming its first president.

 Biathlon results

 All results are sourced from the International Biathlon Union.